 This research was presented in a paper, “A sample of Seyfert-2 galaxies with ultra-luminous galaxy-wide NLRs – Quasar light echos?” to appear in The Astrophysical Journal.

 - The astronomers studied the object using the powerful X-shooter spectrograph on the VLT.
-By splitting the light up into its component colours they could find out the composition of the glowing material and why it was shining so brightly.
+By splitting the light up into its component colors they could find out the composition of the glowing material and why it was shining so brightly.

 - The search was made using the huge online database of the Sloan Digital Sky Survey (SDSS).